kmve/kmve.github.io/about.md

 This blog contains my own thoughts and are in no way representative of my employers past or present.

-Special thanks to Dirk Fabisch and other contributors for the wonderful [Mediator Jekyll blog theme](https://github.com/dirkfabisch/mediator).
+Thanks to Dirk Fabisch and other contributors for the wonderful [Mediator Jekyll blog theme](https://github.com/dirkfabisch/mediator).